stefanjudis/grunt-photobox/README.md

 Default value: `[ '800' ]`

-An array containing strings, that represents the wished width of the taken pictures.
+An array containing strings, that represents the wished width in pixels of the taken pictures.
 The height will be calculated automatically depending on the given site.

 E.g. **'800'** -> width: 800px;